Cardin: Releasing Nunes memo would be 'sad and dangerous'

 He added, "It looks like the Republicans are prepared to compromise our system in order to protect the President."

-On Monday night, the House Intelligence Committee voted along party lines to release the memo, giving the President five days to decide whether or not to make the memo public.
+On Monday night, the House Intelligence Committee voted along party lines to release the memo, giving President Donald Trump five days to decide whether to make it public.

-The memo charges that the opposition research dossier on Trump and Russia written by ex-British intelligence agent Christopher Steele was improperly used to secure a FISA surveillance warrant on former Trump foreign policy adviser Carter Page.
+The memo charges that the opposition research dossier on Trump and Russia written by former British intelligence agent Christopher Steele was improperly used to secure a Foreign Intelligence Surveillance Act warrant on former Trump foreign policy adviser Carter Page.
 The memo is based on classified information from the Department of Justice that Democrats argued Republicans "cherry-picked" in an effort to discredit special counsel Robert Mueller's Russia investigation.

-Democrats have also called the memo, which was spearheaded by House Intelligence Committee Chairman Devin Nunes, "profoundly misleading."
+Democrats have also called the memo, which was spearheaded by House Intelligence Chairman Devin Nunes, "profoundly misleading."

-The committee voted to withhold a rebuttal memo written by the top Democrat on the House Intelligence Committee, California Rep. Adam Schiff, which argues that the FBI followed proper procedures in obtaining the FISA warrant.
+The committee voted to withhold a rebuttal memo written by the top Democrat on the House Intelligence Committee, Rep. Adam Schiff of California, which argues that the FBI followed proper procedures in obtaining the FISA warrant.

 Republican Sen. John Kennedy of Louisiana is pushing for the memo to be released so long as the classified information is redacted.